magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 title: Merge and delete
 ---

-## Overview

 In the [previous tutorial we "over-engineered" our service based solution a bit](/documentation/tutorials/split-a-monolith/) (on purpose of course).
 We don't really need two backends services, so in this tutorial we will introduce our newly engineered solution and transition to it using Vamp blueprints and canary releasing methods.

-#### In this tutorial we will:
+In this tutorial we will:

 1. Get some background and theory on merging services
 2. Prepare our blueprint
 3. Transition from blueprints to deployments (and back)
 4. Delete parts of the deployment
 5. Answer the all important question _when would I use this?_

-## In depth

-### step 1: Get some background and theory
+## Some background and theory

 What we are going to do is create a new blueprint that is completely valid by itself and merge it with our already running deployment.
 This might sound strange at first, but it makes sense.
 Why?
 Merging will enable us to slowly move from the previous solution to the next solution.
 Once moved over, we can